The Pattersint family comes from the ancient Scottish Dalriadan clans of the mountainous west coast of Scotland

 were extremely common in medieval names, since scribes from that era recorded names according to sound rather than a standard set of rules.
 Pattersint has appeared in various documents spelled Patterson, Paterson, Pattersen, Patteson, Pattison and many more.

 Early Notables of the Pattersint family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Pattersint Notables in all our PDF Extended History products and printed products wherever possible.
+Sir William Paterson (1658-1719), a Scottish trader and banker, one of the founders of the Bank...
+Another 68 words (5 lines of text) are included under the topic Early Pattersint Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Pattersint family to Ireland

 Some of the Pattersint family moved to Ireland